space-bacon/SignSystems/Codex-of-sign-systems.md

 - **Oral Traditions**: The use of language to convey cultural knowledge and history.
 - **Traditional Clothing**: The semiotic significance of garments in cultural contexts.
 - **Festivals and Celebrations**: The use of symbols to mark significant cultural events.
+- **Ceremonial Masks**: The role of masks in cultural and religious rituals.
+- **Ancestral Worship**: Practices and symbols associated with honoring ancestors.
+- **Cultural Symbols**: Objects or symbols that represent cultural identity.
+- **Dance and Performance**: The use of movement and symbols in cultural expression.
+- **Craftsmanship**: The semiotic dimensions of handmade cultural artifacts.

 ### Chapter 24: Comics Semiotics